 A collection of brokers that share a common configuration, together with the Configuration Manager that controls them.

 broker schema

-A symbol space that defines the scope of uniqueness of the names of resources defined within it.
-The resources are message flows, ESQL files, and mapping files.
+A symbol space that defines the scope of uniqueness of the names of resources that are defined within it.
+The resources include message flows, ESQL files, and mapping files.

 built-in node